differentpla-net/differentpla-net.github.io/_posts/2014/2014-05-16-electricimp-erlang.md

 tags: erlang electric-imp
 ---

-*Originally posted to the Electric Imp blog.
+*Originally posted, 16 June 2014, to the Electric Imp blog.
 Preserved here.*

 At the heart of the [Electric Imp](https://electricimp.com) platform is our cloud connectivity service which provides the secure connection between every imp out in the wild and their corresponding agents.
 From there, imps can interact